Emusan-01/Python-phone-book-for-beginners/README.md

-# Python-phone-book-for-beginners
+# 📱 Simple Phone Book – Python Beginner Project

-A simple console-based phone book / contact manager built in Python as a beginner project.
-Add, view, search, update, and delete contacts.
+A console-based contact manager built in Python.
+Perfect for learning dictionaries, functions, user input, and basic program flow.

+## ✨ Features
+- Add a new contact (name + phone)
+- View all contacts (sorted alphabetically)
+- Search for a contact by name
+- Delete a contact
+- Simple menu interface

+# Run it!
+python contact.py